expercise/coding-expercise/README.md

 coding-expercise
 ================

 Learn to code.
-Code to be legend.
+Code to make the dreams come true.

 http://coding.expercise.com